-This cute little ladybug is a great project for preschoolers and elementary school kids.
+This cute little heart shaped Ladybug Craft for Valentine’s Day is a great project for preschoolers and elementary school kids.
 It helps develop paper folding, cutting, gluing, and coloring skills, and is a great addition to a Valentine’s Day or insect lesson.
 It also looks adorable on the fridge!

 - Large foam heart (you can also use a construction paper heart)